-Prerequisites for successful PCR include the design of optimal gene-specific primer pairs, the use of appropriate primer concentrations, and the correct storage of primer solutions.
-Primers, for best results, should be HPLC-purified.
+Prerequisites for successful PCR include the design of optimal gene-specific primer pairs, the use of appropriate primer concentrations and the correct storage of primer solutions.
+Primers, for best results, should be purified by high-pressure liquid chromatography.

-The final PCR product added to the in vitro translation reaction is generated by a two-step PCR procedure.
-In the first PCR, primers must be designed that are not only specific for the protein of interest, but also provide 5' tails that will act as hybridization sites for adapter primers used in the second PCR (see Figure 6 on page 15 and Tables I and 2 on pages 18 and 19).
-The first step in designing primers is to decide whether an affinity tag should be attached to the protein and at which terminus.
-Use the 5'-end sequence information in Table I and the information below to design forward (sense) and reverse (antisense) primers for protein constructs with an affinity tag at the respective terminus.
+The final PCR product added to the in vitro translation reaction is generated by a twostep PCR procedure.
+In the first PCR, primers must be designed that are not only specific for the protein of interest, but also provide 5' tails that will act as hybridization sites for adapter primers used in the second PCR (see Figure 6 on page 15 and Table and Table 2 on pages 18 and 19, respectively).
+The first step in designing primers is to decide whether a His6 affinity tag should be attached to the C- terminus.
+Use the 5'end sequence information in Table and the information below to design forward (sense) and reverse (antisense) primers for protein constructs with or without a Cterminal His6-tag and with or without a N-terminal signal peptide.